The Healing Power of Pet Fish

 People are attracted to water.
 It is in our nature.
-Any civilization that thrived did so around a body of water as they needed it for their survival.
-Water is considered a sacred thing in many different religions as well as a necessity for human life.
+Water is considered a sacred element in many different religions as well as a necessity for human life.
 So, how is sitting around an aquarium and watching aquatic life beneficial to our life?
-This article explains how having a goldfish or an aquarium is beneficial to the health of people.
+This article explains how having a goldfish or an aquarium can be beneficial to the health of humans.

 Aquariums Are Good for Mental Health

-A similar study was done by the National Marine Aquarium, Plymouth University and the University of Exeter that revealed people who gaze at swimming fish have lowered blood pressure and a reduced heart rate.
+A study done at the National Marine Aquarium by Plymouth University and the University of Exeter revealed that people who gaze at swimming fish have lowered blood pressure and a reduced heart rate.
 When these people stared at an empty tank with rocks and seaweed in it, their heart rate went down by seven percent.
 This was thought to be greatly beneficial for senior citizens with high blood pressure.

 Doctors' and dentists' offices often include fish tanks in their waiting rooms to help calm patients.

-Having an aquarium in the home is good for children because not only does it decrease their anxieties and calm them, it also helps them learn about biology, chemistry, and responsibility.
-Additionally, a fish tank inspires creativity in children and makes them think.
-It is a pet that they have limited responsibility in caring for and can still watch and observe the behavior of the fish.
+Having an aquarium in the home can benefit children by decreasing anxiety and also helping them learn about biology, chemistry, and responsibility.
+Additionally, a fish tank inspires creativity in children and encourages them to think.

 Fish in Feng Shui